secretstartups/handbook/values/index.html.md

 ##### Directness
 {:.no_toc}
 Being direct is about being transparent with each other.
-We try to channel our inner [Ben Horowitz](https://en.wikipedia.org/wiki/Ben_Horowitz) by being [both straightforward and kind, an uncommon cocktail of no-bullshit and no-asshole](https://medium.com/@producthunt/ben-horowitz-s-best-startup-advice-7e8c09c8de1b).
+We try to channel our inner [Ben Horowitz](https://en.wikipedia.org/wiki/Ben_Horowitz) by being [both straightforward and kind](https://medium.com/@producthunt/ben-horowitz-s-best-startup-advice-7e8c09c8de1b).
 Feedback is always about your work and not your person.
 That doesn't mean it will be easy to give or receive it.

 ##### Value dissent
 {:.no_toc}